Equine Protection Program

 APNM, which operates the state’s animal cruelty hotline, has seen a dramatic increase in the number of equine neglect and abuse calls in recent years.
 Economic hardships in a national recession have impeded the ability of many horse owners to adequately care for their animals.
 Additionally, though commercial horse slaughter has been halted within the United States, every year thousands of horses are shipped across New Mexico’s border into Mexico for slaughter.

-APNM is actively seeking solutions to remedy these problems with the Equine Protection Program.
-This campaign plans, financially supports, and implements a comprehensive statewide program to address the most immediate needs of horses and other equines in New Mexico.
+Through the Equine Protection Fund, APNM is actively seeking solutions to remedy these problems.
+This program plans, financially supports, and implements comprehensive statewide programs to address the most immediate needs of horses and other equines in New Mexico.
 Cooperation and collaboration with people all over the state is necessary to achieve humane conditions for our equines – support this work, donate today!

 Click here to download the brochure in pdf format.